Causal inference with dyadic data in randomized experiments: Dyadic interference

 \section{Dyadic interference}

-Although most of the existing causal inference literature focused on unit-level outcomes, in some situations, the unit-level outcomes can be disaggregated into interactions between units.
+In some situations, the unit-level outcomes can be disaggregated into interactions between units.
 For example, the total volume of messages received by a user can be decomposed into message counts from individual contacts.
 Similarly, a user’s total call duration within a given week can be disaggregated into the contributions of each connected peer.
-Consider a finite population of $n$ units.
-We introduce the dyadic outcome $Y_{ij}$ to encode some pairwise interaction between units $i,j\in\{1,\dots,n\}$.
-The dyadic outcome can be an indicator of a binary, count-valued, or continuous-valued variable recording the observed interactions.
-The interaction can be either directed, where $Y_{ij}\neq Y_{ji}$, e.g., number of messages sent and received, or undirected, where $Y_{ij} = Y_{ji}$, e.g., the duration time of VoIP.
-Although some unit-level outcomes $Y_{ii}$ may exist in practice, we primarily focused on the dyadic outcomes $Y_{ij}$ with $i\neq j$ in the main text, and leave the discussions about the use of $Y_{ii}$ to Section \ref{sec:dis}.

-Let $\bm{Z} = (Z_{1}, Z_{2},\dots, Z_{n})\in\{0,1\}^n$ denote a vector of binary treatments assigned to the units, where $Z_{i} =1$ if unit $i$ receives the treatment and $Z_{i} = 0$ if unit $i$ receives the control.
-In a randomized experiment, the treatment vector $\bm{Z}=\bm{z}$ is assigned according to a predetermined distribution $\pr(\bm{z})$.
-Although it is possible to do dyad-level randomization, i.e., assigning each pair of units to either treatment or control during each interaction, this approach may lead to an inconsistent user experience.
-Specifically, a given user may simultaneously experience both treatment and control conditions during interactions with distinct peers, thereby introducing estimation bias due to potential inconsistencies in user behaviour across differing experimental exposures.
+To formalize such settings, consider a finite population of $n$ units.
+For each ordered pair $(i,j)$, let $Y_{ij}$ denote a dyadic outcome measuring the interaction from unit $i$ to unit $j$.
+The dyadic outcome may be a binary, count-valued, or continuous-valued variable recording the observed interactions.
+Depending on the application, interactions can be either directed, so that $Y_{ij}\neq Y_{ji}$, or undirected, so that $Y_{ij}=Y_{ji}$.
+Examples include message exchanges in social networks and symmetric measures of VoIP communication duration, respectively.
+Although unit-specific outcomes $Y_{ii}$ can also be accommodated, we restrict attention to dyadic outcomes with $i\neq j$ in the main development and revisit the setting with $Y_{ii}$ in Section~\ref{sec:dis}. {We reserve an auxiliary symbol $\dagger$ to denote the absence of an interaction.
+Thus, $Y_{ij}=\dagger$ when units $i$ and $j$ do not interact, whereas $Y_{ij}$ takes a real value whenever an interaction is observed.
+For non-negative outcomes, such as message counts, call durations, or binary click indicators, one may equivalently encode the absence of an interaction by taking $\dagger=0$.
+When zero is itself a substantively meaningful observed value, $\dagger$ is kept as a distinct symbol in the aggregations below.
+The theoretical results are identical under either encoding.} Based on this, we define the upstream and downstream neighbour sets of unit $i$ according to the direction of the dyadic outcomes: $\mathcal{U}_{i} = \{j: Y_{ji} \neq \dagger\}$ and $\mathcal{D}_i = \{j: Y_{ij} \neq \dagger\}$, respectively.
+The total neighbour set of unit $i$ is then given by $\mathcal{N}_{i}=\mathcal{U}_{i}\cup\mathcal{D}_{i}$.